ucb-bar/onnxruntime-riscv/systolic_runner/docs/bumping.md

 * Be careful with submodules.
 Maybe it's just be but git submodule management is horrible and for some reason git pull never actually bumps the submodule commits.
 Simplest way I found is to just manually compare the submodules (in `cmake/external`) with upstream and bump manually as needed.

+Another important note is that sometimes you'll have to edit the build scripts for the imagenetrunner/etc. because they link to a new module.
+You can get the list of modules to link against by running the main ORT build with `export VERBOSE=1` so that cmake prints out the actual gcc commands.
+VERY IMPORTANT is that you preserve both the existence and order the wonkier libraries that we link against: the whole `-ldl -static -Wl,--whole-archive -lpthread -latomic -lrt -Wl,--no-whole-archive` stuff.
+This is needed because we are statically linking the binary and glibc HATES it.
+So we make it happy with this one weird trick.
+For more info see the comment in the main ORT `build.sh` file.
+Without it, the binary will just segfault (in qemu it silently exits).